RupertGladstone/ho-antarctica/BP_transient/README.md

 We can't increase the resources on an existing LUMI project.
 If we need more core hours, which we do, we need to open a new project.
 We should do this sooner rather than later, to make sure we have sufficient resource for the production runs.

 We currently have around 3000000 core hours left on project 462001251.
 3000k / 200k = approx. 15 full simulations.
 Given that there are other users on this project, the cheat sheet lists 6 runs this long (as well as other runs), we want to do some tier 2 and 3 runs, we'll certainly waste some hours getting it wrong, we most definitely need a new project for this.

+Update 20th July 2026: Project 462001251 is rapidly diminishing.
+Down to 1200000 core hours.

+Update 20th July 2026: Project 462001629 is for ISMIP7 runs.
+It is waiting approval from CSC.

+Update 20th July 2026: Project 462001627 is for idealised simulations, no ISMIP7, but can be temporarily used if 462001251 is empty before 462001629 becomes available.

 #### Outputting